Canadian Institute for Advanced Research

 About Canadian Institute for Advanced Research:

 Founded in 1982 in Toronto, Canadian Institute for Advanced Research (CIFAR) brings researchers together to advance scientific knowledge.
 CIFAR hopes to use this knowledge to connect with experts and create lasting change.
-CIFAR's primary programs are Pan-Canadian Artificial Intelligence (AI) Strategy, Knowledge Creation (research), and Knowledge Mobilization and Communications.
-CIFAR’s community includes 441 researchers in 18 countries at 161 institutions.
-In F2020, CIFAR researchers won 104 national and international research awards.
+CIFAR's primary programs are Pan-Canadian Artificial Intelligence (AI) Strategy, Knowledge Creation (research), Knowledge Mobilization and Communications, and Next Generation.
+CIFAR’s community includes researchers from 21 countries at 141 institutions.

-Pan-Canadian AI Strategy accounted for 57% of program spending in F2020.
+Pan-Canadian AI Strategy accounted for 59% of program spending in F2022.
 In 2017, the Government of Canada appointed CIFAR to develop and lead the world’s first national AI strategy.
 The program works with three machine learning programs in Canada: Amii (University of Alberta), Mila (Université de Montréal), and the Vector Institute (University of Toronto).
-The program has worked with 120 researchers and more than 1,200 graduate students and fellows.
-Since 2017 the researchers have completed 713 publications.
+There are currently 113 Canada CIFAR AI Chairs.

-Knowledge Creation accounted for 29% of CIFAR’s program spending in F2020.
-In F2020, 12 research projects were funded in four interdisciplinary areas: Life and Health (2), Individuals and Society (4), Information and Matter (4), and Earth and Space (2).
-The largest project is Gravity and the Extreme Universe which studies topics such as black holes.
-In total, CIFAR research includes 72 advisors, 263 fellows, and 428 researchers.
+Knowledge Creation accounted for 26% of CIFAR’s program spending in F2022.
+In F2022, 12 research projects were funded in four interdisciplinary areas: Life and Health (2), Individuals and Society (4), Information and Matter (4), and Earth and Space (2).
+In total, CIFAR research includes 64 advisors, 201 fellows, and 403 researchers.
+After intense consultations with its researchers, in April 2023 CIFAR added three more research programs: the Multiscale Human (Life and Health), Humanity’s Urban Future, and Future Flourishing (Individuals and Society).

-Knowledge Mobilization and Communications represented 10% of program spending in F2020.
+Knowledge Mobilization and Communications represented 9% of program spending in F2022.
 This program connects CIFAR researchers to experts in the industry.
 Through workshops and meetings, CIFAR aims to work together to achieve goals.
-In F2020, 94 meetings and events took place over 116 days.
-60 formal partnerships were made with government policymakers, researchers and industry leaders.
+In F2022, 59 virtual meetings and cross-programmatic events took place.
+The charity maintained 87 formal partnerships with government policymakers, researchers and industry leaders.
+It convened 121 individuals outside academia (policymakers, clinical scientists, and industry leaders) through ten engagements focused on societal impact.

 My anchor